woleet/woleet-weblibs/README.md

 ### <a name="signatureValidateIdentity"></a>Validate a signee identity

-**`woleet.signature.validateIdentity(identityUrl, pubKey, signedIdentity)`**
+**`woleet.signature.validateIdentity(identityUrl, pubKey, signedIdentity, signedIssuerDomain)`**

 Allows to validate the identity of a signee using an identity server.

 Checks that the public key is known by the identity server, associated to an identity and/or controlled by the identity server
 (by asking it to sign some random data and checking the returned signature).
-Can also check that the identity claimed by the server, if any, matches the identity claimed by the signee (ie. included in his signature).
+Can also check that the identity claimed by the server, if any, matches the identity signed by the signee and that the identity URL of the identity server matches the issuer domain signed by the signee.

 See example at [examples/signature.html](examples/validateIdentity.html)

 - Parameters:
     - `identityUrl`: the identity URL of the identity server.
     - `pubKey`: the bitcoin address (in base 58) of the signee
-    - `signedIdentity`: the X500 Distinguished Name of the signee that should match.
+    - `signedIdentity`: optional: the X500 Distinguished Name of the signee (must match the identity returned by the server).
+    - `signedIssuerDomain`: optional: the domain of the identity server (must include the domain of the identity URL).
 - Returns a Promise which forwards an object:
     - `valid`: a boolean that indicates if identity is valid or not.
     - `reason`: a string that gives details about the validation failure (if any).
-    - `identity` an [Identity](#object_identity) object (if forwarded by the server).
+    - `identity` an [Identity](#object_identity) object (as returned by the identity server).
+    - `signedIdentity` an [Identity](#object_identity) object (deserialized version of the X500 Distinguished Name).
 <br>Note that the **reason** attribute may not be defined depending on the kind of failure.

 ### Get Woleet public anchors matching some data